Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-with $x,y\in \Cal N_\varphi$. \snl Let us now denote by $M_e$ the closure of the space in i).
-It follows from the fact that $W$ satisfies the pentagon equation, that $M_e$ is a subalgebra of $M$.
-Because $M_e$ is also the closure of the space in ii) and this is obviously self-adjoint, we get that $M_e$ is a $^*$-subalgebra of $M$. \snl In the proof of Proposition 1.15, we have seen that the space
+Let us now denote by $M_e$ the closure of the space in i).
+We have to show that this is equal to~$M$.

+It follows from the fact that~$W$ satisf\/ies the pentagon equation, that~$M_e$ is a~subalgebra of~$M$.
+Because~$M_e$ is also the closure of the space in ii) and this is obviously self-adjoint, we get that~$M_e$ is a~$*$-subalgebra of~$M$.